Hamilton Lugar Day

 Hamilton Lugar Day Schedule

-All activities will take place at the Hamilton Lugar School of Global & International Studies located at 355 North Eagleson Avenue.
-Details are subject to change — check your email and mailbox for an official invitation.
+All events will be held at the Hamilton Lugar School of Global and International Studies, located at 355 North Eagleson Avenue, Bloomington, IN 47405.
+Schedule details may change, so be sure to check your email for your official invitation and updates.

 Pre-Event

-Hamilton Lugar Day, join us for an informal Meet & Greet Pizza Party.
+Before Hamilton Lugar Day kicks off on Saturday morning, join us Friday evening for an informal Meet & Greet Pizza Party.

 6:00 PM